chadr/droptest/README.md

   parameters (q, number of trials, failure criteria, etc).
 When the failure criteria is reached the test is immediately terminated and no more trials are completed.
 The sooner a test reaches the failure criteria the less total trials for that particular test.
-A test that consists of no failures will always contain the maximum number of trials as defined in the function parameters.
+A test with no failures will always contain the maximum number of trials as defined in the function parameters.

 * **Test Series:** A collection of simulated drop tests.
 A group number can be attached to the drop tests in a test series (optional).

 *  **Groups:** A collection of multiple simulated test series.
 Each batch of test series are identified with a group number.
 Within each group test parameters will be identical.

 * **Trial Deviation:** The average distance from q for the total percent of reactions (failures).